Skin Cancer

 - Elevation — The mole becomes elevated or raised from the skin.

-- Staying out of the sun during peak hours (between 10 a.m. and 4 p.m.).
+- Stay out of the sun during peak hours, between 10 a.m. and 4 p.m.

-- Covering up the arms and legs with protective clothing.
+- Cover your arms and legs with protective clothing.

-- Wearing a wide-brimmed hat and sunglasses.
+- Wear a wide-brimmed hat and sunglasses.

-- Checking your skin monthly and contacting your dermatologist if you notice any changes.
+- Check your skin monthly, and contact your dermatologist if you notice any changes.

-- Getting regular skin examinations.
-It is advised that adults over 40 get an annual exam with a dermatologist.
+- Schedule regular skin examinations.
+Adults over 40 should have annual skin exams with a dermatologist.